SalamAde/reconciliation-audit-engine/README.md

 The files are production-quality SQL.
 The scaffolding is not.
 Adding dbt wiring takes maybe 90 minutes and would have taken out time better spent on modeling decisions and the agent logic

+Five standalone .sql files were delivered, and each was verified by running it as a DuckDB view.

+The SQL is production-quality but there is no dbt_project.yml, no schema tests, and no CI setup.

+Adding the dbt wiring would likely take about 90 minutes.
+For this task, that time was better spent on the modeling decisions and the agent logic, which were the higher-value parts of the work.

 ## Section 4: Time Estimate vs Actual